Aterlupus/hextemplate/README.md

 # HexTemplate

-Template for creating DDD, hexagonal, potentially framework-agnostic persistent systems.
+Template for creating DDD, hexagonal, potentially framework-agnostic, persistent APIs.

 Realized with two test entities TestItem and TestCollection.
 Implemented with Symfony + ApiPlatform as Infrastructure layer.

-Run **make help** at any time to see basic actions
+Run **make help** to see basic actions

-### How to use:
+### How to use

 Clone the repository by running **git clone https://github.com/Aterlupus/hextemplate.git**